micmejia/bible-dump/NKJV/Zechariah/Zech 1.md

 And the Lord answered the angel who talked to me, _with_ good _and_ comforting words.

 ###### 14
-So the angel who spoke with me said to me, [^b]"Proclaim, saying, 'Thus says the Lord of hosts: "I am zealous[^c] for Jerusalem And for Zion with great [^d]zeal.
+So the angel who spoke with me said to me, "Proclaim, saying, 'Thus says the Lord of hosts: "I am zealous for Jerusalem And for Zion with great zeal.

 ###### 15
 I am exceedingly angry with the nations at ease; For I was a little angry, And they helped--_but_ with evil _intent._"